Red Armband of Leadership

 In Japanese society, a method for identifying the leader of a group — be it the leader of an Ouendan

-or a club or group president - is to look for the red armband on the left or right arm.
+or a club or group president — is to look for the red armband on the upper arm.
 The armband has the name of the group printed on it.

 For westerners, associations might come out wrong.
 Very wrong